10 Alarming Headache Signs and Symptoms That You Mustn’t Ignore

 The Journal of the Canadian Chiropractic Association published a study in 2004 that claims that intense headaches with a sudden onset and neck pain are the most typical symptoms of these headaches.

-When you experience pain in the face and neck, this may be a symptom of the oxygen deprivation that can bring about the development of CAD.
+When you experience pain in the face and neck, this may be a symptom of oxygen deprivation that can bring about the development of CAD.

 5. A Headache After Risky Sexual Behavior